minishmaker/randomizer/README.md

 	- Load a `.bps` file given to you to play a seed someone else made.

 All the following settings have Tooltips that fully explain their function:
-- New Key settings: Vanilla, In Dungeon, Keasy and Keysanity.
-	- Small Keys, Big Keys, and Maps&Compasses are independent.
+- New Key settings: Small Keys, Big Keys, and Maps&Compasses are independent.
+	- Removed (Keasy), for Keys only
+	- Start With, for Maps&Compasses only
+	- Vanilla
+	- Own Dungeon
+	- Own Region
+	- Any Dungeon
+	- Any Region
+	- Anywhere (Keysanity)
+- New Option: NonElement Dungeons options:
+	- Standard.
+	- Unrequired: No items found in these dungeons are needed to beat the game.
+	- Barren: No Major items can be found in these dungeons at all.
+	- Regions Unrequired: Includes Dungeon Regions
+	- Regions Barren: Includes Dungeon Regions
+- "Reqiured Number of Dungeons" added to requirements for Dark Hyrule Castle.
+- New Option: Dojo Swordmasters: (Previously always set to 'Any Item')
+	- Vanilla Scrolls
+	- Randomized Scrolls
+	- Any Item
+- New Option: Heart Pieces and Containers are randomized.
+(Previously always on, now a togglable setting)
+- Obscure Spots is split into three different settings:
+	- Special Pots
+	- Dig Spots
+	- Underwater Spots
-	- New Option: Regional Dungeon items.
+- New Option: Golden Enemies can have randomized items.

+- New Option: Open World:
+	- Removes all temporary obstacles, Blocks, Bomb Walls, Doors... you name it and its opened.
-	- New Option: Inter Dungeon shuffle.
+- New Option: Dungeon Entrance Shuffle:
+	- All Dungeons that can have elements get their entrances shuffled.
 - Fusions overhaul: Gold, Red, Blue and Green Kinstone Fusions are independent.
 	- Each type can be: Removed, Vanilla, Combined, or Completed.
 	- New Option: Defickle Fusers.
 	- New Option: Seeded Shared Fusion Pool.
 - Fusion Cutscene Setting Fixes.
 	- New Option: Always show the map after fusing.
-- "Reqiured Number of Dungeons" added to requirements for Dark Hyrule Castle.
+- New Options: Wind Crests active from the start:
+	- Mt Crenel, Veil Falls, Cloud Tops, Swamp, Link's House and Minish Woods can all be independently toggled.

+- New Option: No Logic
-- New Option: Open World:
+- New Option: Weapons considered by logic
-	- Removes all temporary obstacles, Blocks, Bomb Walls, Doors... you name it and its opened.
+	- Bombs, Bows, Gust Jar and Lantern get their own independent dropdown selectors.
 - New Section: Trick requirements:
 	- ~20 Tricks used while playing the game, These can be toggled to choose if they should be considered by the logic or left as optional out of logic plays.
 	- Ranges from simple strats like using dust to blow away dust instead of the gust jar, all the way up to difficult strats like using a sword and a bomb to skip cloning at the Canon rooms in DHC.